 </cdr-cta>

-For projects that cannot make use of the Vue.js component, the CdrButton styles are available through the @rei/cdr-component-variables package as SCSS and LESS mixins which can be applied to plain HTML elements.
+For projects that cannot make use of the Vue.js component, the CdrButton styles are available through the @rei/cdr-component-variables package as SCSS mixins which can be applied to plain HTML elements.
 See examples on the component variables page.

 CdrButton